A short guide to the Expocenter of Ukraine in Kyiv

 How to get to the Expocenter of Ukraine on public transport

-Getting to the Expo Centre is dead easy.
+Getting to the Expocenter is easy.
 Take Metro line 2 (blue) to Vystavkovyi Tsentr station.
 Come out and cross over the road.
-You can’t miss it but just in case, the coordinates are 50°22’43.4″N 30°28’43.2”E.
+You can’t miss it but just in case, the coordinates are 50°22’43.4″N 30°28’43.2”E

 Is the Expocenter of Ukraine worth visiting?

-DID YOU ENJOY THIS POST?
+DID YOU ENJOY THIS POST ABOUT THE EXPOCENTER OF UKRAINE?
 WHY NOT PIN IT…